nreamaroon/academic-kickstart/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
 Hi!
-I’m Nick.
+I’m Nick (he/him).

 I’m a PhD student at the University of Michigan.
 I work on applications of artificial intelligence in medicine and health research at the Biomedical & Clinical Informatics Lab.
-Specifically, I’m doing research on
+Specifically, I’m using for early detection of disease and outcome prediction in acute respiratory distress syndrome.

 I’m graduating in December 2020 and am currently searching for a full-time position as research scientist/engineer in data science and machine learning.
+Being able to do impactful work in the field of health research would be a huge plus to me!

+Feel free to get in touch.